briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 > Variance around the mean: 30.0722365196

-### Standard Error of the Mean (S.E.M.)
+### Standard Error of the Mean (SEM)

-Combined with the mean, the S.E.M. enables you to establish a range around a mean that the majority of any future replicate experiments will most likely fall within.
+Combined with the mean, the SEM enables you to establish a range around a mean that the majority of any future replicate experiments will most likely fall within.

 	from scipy import stats